Learn the second most spoken language in the world – Learn Hindi

 Exclusions:

-1. Any Kind of Personal Expenses such as Tips, Telephone Bills and Alcoholic beverages.
+1. Any Kind of Personal Expenses such as Tips, Telephone Bills, and Alcoholic Beverages.

 2. Camera Fees (Still or Movie).